 “I’ll be playing music to go along with the domination of these pussies,” I crow.

 “Jack!” the girls scream, while the boys laugh at my misogyny.
 Compromise, compromise.

 Next I explain how their entrance into the stadium will be like a runway show, premiering the new girly outfits.
 There are no complaints.

 It’s all set.
 Before going up to the press box, I wander over to where the Marching Band is setting up.
 I wink at the boys we practiced fanfares with.
 They wink back.
-Another musician shouts, “Hey it’s the Sitting Band.”
+Another musician shouts, “Hey it’s the Standing Band.”